Notice of Privacy Practices

 For example: To remind you about a scheduled appointment at Community Care.

 We may use your health information for fundraising activities.

-information about you to contact you in an effort to raise money for Community
+For example, we may use information about you to contact you in an effort to raise money for Community Care.

 We may use your health information for research purposes.